On eigenmeasures under Fourier transform: Preliminaries

 which also entails the relation $\cH = \cH^{}_{0} \oplus \cH^{}_{1} \oplus \cH^{}_{2} \oplus \cH^{}_{3}$, with $\cH^{}_{\ell} = \text{span}^{}_{\CC} \{ h^{}_{4m+\ell} : m\in \NN_{0} \}$.

 Next, let $xy$ denote the inner product of $x,y\in\RR^d$ and let $\mu$ be a finite measure on $\RR^d$.
 Then, its Fourier transform \cite{Rudin} is the continuous function on $\RR^d$ given by

 As the Fourier transform of a finite measure is a continuous function, nothing much of interest happens beyond what we summarised above.
-Consequently, we proceed with the extension to unbounded measures, where the very notion of Fourier transformability is more delicate.
+All this can be understood by taking limits of absolutely continuous measures (on the basis of sums of Hermite functions as Radon--Nikodym densities) in suitable topologies.
+Consequently, we proceed with the extension to \emph{unbounded} measures, where the very notion of Fourier transformability is more delicate.
 The simplest approach works via distribution theory, which we shall adopt here.
 From now on, unless specified otherwise, the term \emph{measure} will always mean a Radon measure, the latter viewed as a linear functional on $\Cc (\RR^d)$.

 Since $\Cc^{\infty} (\RR^d) \subset \Cc (\RR^d)$, every measure defines a distribution.
 Now, a measure on $\RR^d$ is \emph{tempered} if this distribution is tempered, that is, a continuous linear functional on Schwartz space, $\cS (\RR^d)$.
 A tempered measure $\mu$ is called \emph{Fourier transformable}, or \emph{transformable} for short, if it is transformable as a distribution and if the transform is again a measure.
 The distributional transform of $\mu$ will interchangeably be denoted by $\cF (\mu)$ and by $\widehat{\mu}$.
 When the measure $\mu$ is transformable in this sense, its transform $\nu = \widehat{\mu}$ is a tempered measure, and hence transformable as a distribution, with $\widehat{\nu} = \cF^2 (\mu) = I \nts . \ts \mu$, where the latter means the push-forward of the space inversion defined by $I (x) = -x$, to be discussed in more detail later.
 As a consequence, $\widehat{\nu}$ is again a measure, and we have the following useful property.